The Nike “swoosh.” The golden arches of McDonalds. The spare beauty of the Apple symbol.

 Before you can communicate your brand experience, you’ve got to understand who you’re addressing.

-Once you have a thorough understanding of who you’re trying to reach, you can choose language and messages that will resonate with them.
+Once you have a thorough understanding of who you’re trying to reach, you can choose a business name and tagline that will resonate with them.

 Every brand has a personality.
 You may not know what your brand personality is, but it’s easy to identify it once you have some basic parameters.

-Use this Brand Personality test to pinpoint yours.
+Use this the Brand Personality quiz to pinpoint yours.

-With your brand personality and target market in hand, you can start thinking about what message you want to communicate.
+With your brand personality and ideal customer in hand, you can start thinking about what message you want to communicate.

-The next step is to craft a message your target market will resonate with, and communicate it using your brand personality.
+The next step is to craft a message your ideal customer will resonate with, and communicate it using your brand personality.

 Nike, Apple, and even McDonalds can afford to create inspirational ads that don’t mention their business by name.